Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 - Least privilege reduces the impact of compromised or misused administrative accounts.
 - Administrative role assignments should be reviewed regularly.
 - Global Administrator should not be used for routine administrative tasks.
 This is an example of Separation of Duties in effect.
+- Bit tedious to use powershell instead of GUI for single users.